 Skip to content

-Open the lecture video in your VLE.
-If it is embedded, pop out the Panopto or YouTube player, then Synlecto adds a guided way to recap, practise, and revisit the source.
+Open a Panopto lecture recording in your VLE.
+If it is embedded, pop out the Panopto player, then Synlecto adds a guided way to recap, practise, revisit the source, and connect repeated ideas across saved guides.

 Works with